 Most computers need to run an "operating system" or OS to be usable.
 An OS is a computer program that performs tasks like running other programs (word processors, web browsers, C compilers...), opening and reading or writing files to storage, managing communication with other computers over a network, getting your input of mouse actions and typing to the program they are meant for, and getting the output of that program where it is supposed to go.

 Linux is an operating system, Microsoft's Windows is an operating system, Apple's OS X is an operating system.
-They all have many fans and haters but given all the computer users who aren't in CS - clearly you don't need to know much about operating systems to use a computer, and the same goes for doing CMPT 127.
+They all have many fans and haters but given all the computer users who aren't in computing science - clearly you don't need to know much about operating systems to use a computer, and the same goes for taking CMPT 127.
 You will learn more about them in CMPT 300!

-Many kinds of Linux are available, called distributions or distros, which also each have many fans and haters.
-SFU CSIL uses a popular one called Ubuntu, but basic command line work is nearly the same in all distros.
+Many kinds of Linux are available, called distributions or distros; which also each has many fans and haters.
+CSIL uses a popular Linux distro called Ubuntu, but the basic command line work is nearly the same in all distros.

-Step 1: Log on, get that command line prompt
+Step 1: Login, get that command line prompt

-If you are an SFU CS student, you can log on with your campus userid and password to a Linux workstation in CSIL Burnaby or Surrey.
+If you are an SFU Computing Science student, you can login with your SFU Computing ID (aka campus userid) and password to a Linux workstation in CSIL Burnaby or Surrey.
 You need fob access to enter CSIL.
-We describe three ways to access CSIL Linux for practice or school work:
+We describe three ways to access CSIL Linux systems for practice and/or course work:

-• log on at a Linux workstation, or ...
+• login at a CSIL workstation running Linux, or ...

-• ssh to a CSIL Linux server from CSIL Windows, or ...
+• ssh into a CSIL Linux CPU server from CSIL Windows, or ...

-• log on to a CSIL Linux server from your Windows or Mac computer.
+• login to a CSIL Linux CPU server from your personal Windows or Mac computer.

 Get a Linux command line from a CSIL Linux workstation:

-Once you are logged on, "Applications" and "Places" will be in the upper left of the screen.
+Once you are login, "Applications" and "Places" will be in the upper left of the screen.
 Use the mouse to get a terminal window with the prompt.
 Click the image for a close up if it helps:

 1. Click on Applications to see its drop down menu...